Best fitted kitchens suppliers in the UK 2024

 • Installation service: Available through trusted partners

-B&Q offers 12 attractive kitchen ranges under its Innovo and GoodHome brands.
-You can choose from a variety of wall and base cabinets, worktops and accessories in several finishes and nine base colour options.
+B&Q offers nine attractive kitchen ranges under its Caraway Innovo and GoodHome brands.
+You can choose from a variety of wall and base cabinets, worktops and accessories in several finishes and seven base colour options.

 B&Q’s range includes shaker-style traditional kitchens as well as more contemporary, sleek designs in either matt or gloss finishes.
 You can choose between dark, natural or neutral colours and push-to-open mechanisms or integrated handles.

-Offering some of the most affordable kitchens on the market, B&Q kitchen products also come with generous warranties:
+Our researchers recommend B&Q if you’re looking for Despite offering some of the most affordable kitchens on the market, B&Q kitchen products come with generous warranties:

 • Cabinets, drawers, hinges and worktops are covered for 25 years